 October ?, 1967

-Brother J.C. leaves The Prime Movers Blues Band (he stopped playing for a while to become Grande Ballroom's master of cerimonies, MC-5's roadie, WKNR-FM's disc-jokey and all around scenester under the names of 'The Oracle Ramus' or 'Reverend J.C.
-Crawford', at least until Sunday, September 10, 1972, when he plays drums again as "guest" with The Mojo Boogie Band at the annual 'Ann Arbor Blues & Jazz Festival', held at the Otis Spann Memorial Field from September 8 to 10 (he was also the master of cerimonies of the entire 3-days event); he became Mojo's official drummer shortly thereafter and played with them for three years before retired from the music scene, and currently he's living down south and raised Dobermans and trains dogs).
-Anyway, he was replaced in the band by a local drummer named Martin 'Marty' Katon (b.
-Tuesday, September 17, 1946, Flint, Genesee County, MI), who had also a room at the 'Prime Movers House' during his tenure with them.
+Brother J.C. left the Prime Movers and stopped playing drums for five years to become Grande Ballroom’s master of cerimonies, MC-5’s roadie, WKNR-FM’s disc-jokey, and all around scenester under the names of ‘The Oracle Ramus’ or ‘'Reverend J.C.
+Crawford.’
+He finally returned to play with the Mojo Boogie Band from 1972 to 1975, but then he retired from the music business for good and went to live down south where he raised Dobermans and trained dogs.
+Anyway, the band replaced him with a new local drummer named Martin 'Marty' Katon (b.
+Tuesday, September 17, 1946, Flint, Michigan), who had also a room at the ‘Prime Movers House’ during his tenure with them.

 THE PRIME MOVERS BLUES BAND #12 (OCTOBER ?, 1967 - FEBRUARY 1968 (?))